code-not-found/code-not-found.github.io/_posts/jsf/2015-01-04-jsf-primefaces-login-servlet-filter-example-jetty-maven.md

     <img src="{{ site.url }}/assets/images/jsf/jsf-login-pages-overview.png" alt="jsf login pages overview">
 </figure>

 The <var>login.xhtml</var> page is shown below.
-The header section contains a `<viewAction>` component which will redirect to the home page in case the user is already logged in.
+The header section contains a `<f:viewAction>` component which will redirect to the home page in case the user is already logged in.

-The body contains a `&lt;p:inputText&gt; and `&lt;p:password&gt;' input component which allow a user to enter the user name and password.
+The body contains a `<p:inputText>; and `<p:password>' input component which allow a user to enter the user name and password.
 Both fields apply some basic validation in that they are both required and need a minimum length of 3 characters.
 The <var>Login</var> button will pass the entered values and call the `login()` method on the `UserManger` bean.
 Validation errors detected when submitting the credentials will be displayed using the `&lt;p:messages&gt; component at the top of the page.

 At the bottom of the page a number of links are included that make navigating the example easier.